Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 As founders and shareholders explore strategies to enhance or maximize the benefits of their QSBS, they should be aware of the following potential pitfalls:

 Short positions aren’t allowed on QSBS stock, so post-IPO QSBS holders should generally avoid hedging strategies.
+A loan against QSBS likely isn’t a short position, but founders should probably discuss possible transactions like this with their tax advisers before proceeding.

 Account for QSBS on your taxes correctly - the sale of QSBS goes on Form 1040, Schedule D and the gain exclusion is reported on Form 8949.